How to reduce your risk of dementia

 Ways to reduce risk of dementia

-Leading a social and active lifestyle, both in terms of physical and mental exercise, and sticking to a healthy diet can contribute to reducing the risk of developing Alzheimer’s disease and other types of dementia.
+Leading a social, active lifestyle, in terms of physical and mental exercise, and a healthy diet can reduce your risk of developing Alzheimer’s disease and other types of dementia.

 What are the risk factors of dementia?

-Speaking at The Alzheimer’s Show webinar ‘Risk factors for dementia – and how to reduce them’, Simon Wheeler, Knowledge Officer of Alzheimer’s Society said around four out of 10 cases of dementia are preventable.
+Simon Wheeler, Knowledge Officer of Alzheimer’s Society has said around four out of 10 cases of dementia are preventable.

 “We never actually know what causes an individual to develop dementia, but what we do know from looking at large groups of people, is that these risk factors can be targeted and changed.
 If we do so, we might, in theory, be able to prevent four cases out of every ten.